 Similar to Disney, pricing for Universal Orlando Resort tickets utilize dynamic pricing, meaning that ticket prices increase or decrease depending on when you are visiting and how busy the parks are anticipated to be.
 For example, weekdays are cheaper than weekends, and high season (summer, long school breaks, and major holidays) tickets are more expensive than low season (like after school resumes in January) tickets.

-Universal also has something called the Express Pass which, similar to Disney’s FastPass, allows you to skip the regular line at certain attractions.
-Unlike Disney, however, this is not a complimentary service.
-LAME.
-Trust us, we know.
+Universal also has something called the Express Pass which, similar to Disney’s former FastPasses and the new Genie+ and the Lightning Lanes, allows you to skip the regular line at certain attractions.
+In fact, Disney has now joined Universal in charging for skip-the-line privileges.
+Ugh, we know.
 Guests have the option of upgrading to include one of two different Express Pass options.
 The Universal Express Unlimited pass is $99 per ticket, while the basic Universal Express Pass is $69 per ticket.
 With the basic option, you are only able to skip the line of each participating ride once.
-At $30 difference, opting for the Unlimited version seems like a no-brainer.
+At a $30 difference, opting for the Unlimited version seems like a no-brainer.

 And, if you’re wondering, “Is the Express Pass worth is at Universal?”
-We say, it depends.
-Being able to skip the lines definitely has its perks (as we already know from skipping all those long queues *for free* over at Disney).
+We say it depends.
+Being able to skip the lines definitely has its perks.
 Plus, even with a pandemic happening, lines at Universal are still incredibly long, so upgrading to an Express Pass can save you valuable time.
-If you’re spending a couple days or more or planning to arrive later in the day, unless you’re on a mission to do absolutely everything in the park, you can probably take a pass.
+If you’re spending a couple of days or more or planning to arrive later in the day, unless you’re on a mission to do absolutely everything in the park, you can probably take a pass.

 Dining at Universal Orlando